aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ## Disk input and output

-Metrics such as `diskio_io_time` and `diskio_iops_in_progress` provide valuable insights into disk I/O operations.
-These metrics cover read/write operations, the duration of these operations, bytes read/written, and more.
+Metrics such as `diskio_io_time` and `diskio_iops_in_progress` provide insights into disk I/O operations.
+These metrics cover read/write operations, the duration of these operations, and the number of bytes read/written.

 | Metric                   | Description                                                                                           |
 |--------------------------|-------------------------------------------------------------------------------------------------------|